Remove Odors Naturally Using Essential Oils and Other Natural Ingredients

 A few weeks ago, I re-filled the gas cans for my lawnmower and other lawn tools at the gas station.
 A small amount spilled in the back of my vehicle.
 When the smell hadn't left after a couple days, I kept a wide dish of baking soda overnight in it for a couple nights and that took care of it.

 I put baking soda to the test a year ago when my basement carpet got wet during a bad storm.
-Luckily it wasn't sewage, but it was just enough water to make a mess and lead to some pretty ugly odors from drying so slowly...
+Luckily it wasn't sewage, but it was just enough water in a smaller area to make a mess and lead to some pretty ugly odors from drying so slowly...

 Even with my wet/dry vacuum, diligently using a carpet cleaner, and several fans, the smell of wet carpet becomes so strong that it can be clearly noticed even two flights up.
 I'm not a fan of chemical-based products and try to go with natural products and ingredients whenever I can.
 God bless baking soda.
 Sprinkled very generously (we're talking LOTS) on the carpet after it had dried, and left like that for a day before vacuuming it up rapidly took care of the nasty odors.
 Since odors can travel to other areas of the house, I kept bowls of baking soda throughout the rest of the house.